dgudenkov-foreign-languages-homework/homework/homework-112/wb_p46.md

     - He needs to focus on what he is doing
     - She worked hard on her maths project
     - He's a world-class tennis player
-    - He's a great achiever
+    - He's a high achiever
     - It's important to believe in yourself

 2.